sigstore/docs/content/en/cosign/public_deployment.md

 1. `cosign verify --rekor-url "https://rekor.sigstage.dev" ${IMAGE}` --certificate-identity=name@example.com
                                                                      --certificate-oidc-issuer=accounts.example.com

-* Steps 1-4 configures your local environment to use the staging keys and certificates.
+* Steps 1-4 configure your local environment to use the staging keys and certificates.
 * Step 5 specifies the staging environment with flags needed for signing.
 * Step 6 specifies the staging environment with flags needed for verifying.